azizamari/Minecarft-Clone/README.md

 # Minecarft-Clone
-A Minecarft Clone using unity and c#
+A Minecarft Clone using Unity and c#